iphinome404/mIRC_Gopher_Client/README.md

 - Click on any `gopher://` URL anywhere in mIRC to open it directly.

 The Gopher client works similarly to a web browser; all buttons and menus should be self-explanatory.

+##Caching and Data Management

+The script implements caching of downloaded content to improve performance on repeated requests.
+It also uses a structured variable naming scheme to organize client state and data, effectively simulating object-oriented design within the limitations of mIRC scripting.

 ## Known Issues